Yakushi-ji: Layout

-Yakushi-ji's layout is symmetrical, with two main halls and two three-storey pagodas.
+Yakushi-ji's layout is symmetrical, with two main halls and two three-story pagodas.
 The unique layout is sometimes referred to as the "Yakushiji style".
 Yakushi-ji is geometrically planned as a grid to replicate the Fujiwara capital, and to embody the new location.
-The Golden Hall stands in the middle of Yakushiji.
+The Golden Hall stands in the middle of Yakushi-ji.
 Forward to the east and west of the golden hall are two pagodas symmetrically placed in order to bring attention to the Hall.
 The Golden Hall in Fujiwara resembles the Golden Hall at Heijo.
 Eighteen column foundation stones found at Fujiwara show that the distance between each column is exactly the same as the distance between each column at Heijo.
 There are also identical staircases on each side of both temples.

-Discoveries of an underlying road system at Yakushiji at Fujiwara demonstrates that the temple was constructed around the road systems in the new capital.
-The East Pagoda replicated styles at the Heijo Yakushiji, with 12 granite column foundation stones found during excavations, while the West Pagoda demonstrated signs of being constructed during the early Nara period, after the capital had been moved, and has a different style.
-There are few remnants of the Fujiwara Yakushiji today: the only visible markings are the foundations and columns of the Golden Hall.
+Discoveries of an underlying road system at Yakushi-ji at Fujiwara demonstrates that the temple was constructed around the road systems in the new capital.
+The East Pagoda replicated styles at the Heijo Yakushi-ji, with 12 granite column foundation stones found during excavations, while the West Pagoda demonstrated signs of being constructed during the early Nara period, after the capital had been moved, and has a different style.
+There are few remnants of the Fujiwara Yakushi-ji today: the only visible markings are the foundations and columns of the Golden Hall.

 Yakushi Triad

 Yakushi was first worshipped as a "Medicine Buddha" by members of the wealthy and powerful elite, who prayed to him for relief from illness for themselves or their loved ones.
 It was not until later that the Tendai sect developed a cult around him on the basis that he could bring health and prosperity to all human beings.
 Yakushi is still included among the 14 deities venerated at memorial services.

 Sculptures of Yakushi before the 7th century are made from bronze, but sculptures made later are made from wood.
 Among 247 statues known, 224 are wood, 17 bronze, four stone, and two iron.
 Other differences between old and new Yakushi sculptures include the fact that in the older sculptures Yakushi does not hold a medicine jar in his hand.
 The Yakushi Triad at Yakushi-ji is known for being one of the most well-known icons in Japan as well as one of the earliest example of T’ang style used in Japan.
 The Nara Period is evident in the Yakushi Triad due to the idea that they are wooden sculptures, which was used among sculptors in this time period.
 It is up for debate for scholars as to where the Yakushi Triad originated.
-There are arguments among scholars who believe it was made to be an icon at Fujiwara Kyo Yakushi, while others argue that it was made in the early Nara Period for Heijōkyō Yakushiji.
+There are arguments among scholars who believe it was made to be an icon at Fujiwara-kyō Yakushi-ji, while others argue that it was made in the early Nara Period for the Heijō-kyō Yakushi-ji.